9 Common Buyer Traps

 6. Contract Misses

-If a seller fails to comply to the letter of the contract by neglecting to attend to some repair issues, or changing the spirit of the agreement in some way, this could delay the final closing and settlement.
-Agree ahead of time on a dollar amount for an escrow fund to cover items that the seller fails to follow through on.
+If a Seller fails to comply to the letter of the contract by neglecting to attend to some repair issues, or changing the spirit of the agreement in some way, this could delay the final closing and settlement.
+Agree ahead of time on a dollar amount for an escrow fund to cover items the Seller fails to follow through on.
 Prepare a list of agreed issues, walk through them, and check them off one by one.

 7. Unclear Title

-You can have your lawyer search title to the property early on so that you will own your new home free and clear.
-The last thing you want to discover when you're in the back stretch towards closing is that there are encumbrances on the property such as tax liens, undisclosed owners, easements, leases, etc, that cannot be rectified in a timely fashion..
+You can have your lawyer search title to the property early on, so you will own your new home free and clear.
+The last thing you want to discover when you're in the back stretch towards closing is that there are encumbrances on the property such as tax liens, undisclosed Owners, easements, leases, etc, that cannot be rectified in a timely fashion..